scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 where :math:`\hat{q}_{n, \alpha}^+` is the :math:`(1-\alpha)` quantile of the distribution.

-Since this method estimates the conformity scores only on the training set, it tends to be too optimistic and under-estimates the width of prediction intervals because of a potential overfit.
+Since this method estimates the conformity scores only on the training set, it tends to be too optimistic and underestimates the width of prediction intervals because of a potential overfit.
 As a result, the probability that a new point lies in the interval given by the naive method would be lower than the target level :math:`(1-\alpha)`.